garthheff/CTF-Writeups/TryHackMe/Lookup.md

 ```

-* http://10.10.215.104 loads http://lookup.thm but not pager loads, adding to host file and we get a login page
+* http://10.10.215.104 loads http://lookup.thm but no page loads, adding to host file and we get a login page

 ```
 sudo nano /etc/hosts